 The types of tissue that can be dissolved by an owl’s digestive system include muscle, fat, skin, and internal organs.
 These tissues are broken down into a variety of nutritional substances by the owl’s gizzard and intestines.
 Some of these tissues (e.g., fur and bones) cannot be digested.
 But what happens to the indigestible material?
 Indigestible material left in the gizzard such as teeth, skulls, claws, and feathers are too dangerous to pass through the rest of the owl’s digestive tract.
 To safely excrete this material, the owl’s gizzard compacts it into a tight pellet that the owl regurgitates.
 The regurgitated pellets are known as owl pellets.

-I was recently able to observe and photograph this behavior in the Snowy Owl visiting in West Texas.
+I was able to observe and photograph this behavior in the Snowy Owl that visited in West Texas.

 Only females incubate the eggs.
 The male provides the female and young with food.
 The young owls begin to leave the nest around 25-26 days after hatching.
 They are not able to fly well until at least 50 days of age.
 They continue to be fed by the parents for another 5 weeks after they leave the nest.